The administrators are engaging with the FCA who consented to their appointment over the Company.

 This website will be used to provide creditors and customers with information and is being updated when information becomes available on the administration of the Company.

-Due to the early stages of the administrations, the information we have is limited, we therefore request that creditors and customers continue to consult the website.
 We will continue to update creditors and customers as additional information becomes available so please watch this website for updates.

 The affairs, business and assets of the Companies are being managed by the Joint Administrators Andrew Tate and James Hopkirk who act as agents of the Company and without personal liability.

 Andrew Tate and James Hopkirk are licensed as insolvency practitioners in the United Kingdom by the Institute of Chartered Accountants In England and Wales.